How to Engage with a Narcissist When You Can't Fully Go No Contact.

 Person 2: What?
 Why can't you handle that?
 Are you such a baby you can't take anything!
 Seriously?

 These are just a few examples.
 There are so many more.
 The key distinction is that when the narcissists' sense of self is challenged or reflected back in a way they can't tolerate they will often use many harmful ways to cope(seen in examples).
 Therefore our framework has to change because this can't lead to productive, effective or mutual conversations.
-In fact the more that we attempt to have a safe and vulnerable conversation the more that our sense of self is at risk to erode.
+In in many cases, the more that we attempt to have a safe and vulnerable conversation the more that our sense of self is at risk to erode.

 Figure out your needs and boundaries first: What do you need?
 Where do you begin and where do they end?
 What are your needs and then what do you need to protect yourself?
 Identify that within yourself first.
 Figure out where you stand.
 I would recommend talking to a trusted person or professional to figure this out for yourself first and foremost.
 I would not recommend figuring this stage out with the narcissist as that will most likely not be helpful to you.

 2.Figure out what the narcissists' coping or communication is.
 Are they gaslighting?
 Are they projecting?
 Do they put you down so they can feel good about themselves?
 Identifying what they are doing and why they are using it can help to depersonalize it but also then to know how to engage with them.